Cocoanetics/DTCoreText/Readme.markdown

 A [Q&A](http://www.cocoanetics.com/2011/08/nsattributedstringhtml-qa/) answers some frequently asked questions.

+There is also a [Programming Guide](Documentation/Programming Guide-template.markdown) with a set of solutions to common problems.

 Follow [@cocoanetics](http://twitter.com/cocoanetics) on Twitter or subscribe to the [Cocoanetics Blog](http://www.cocoanetics.com) for news and updates.

 #### Changelog